maykar/plex_assistant/README.md

 * Press the plus sign next to "If".
 Search for and select "Google Assistant"
 * Select "Say phrase with text ingredient"

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
 I use things like `tell plex to $` or `have plex $`.
 The dollar sign will be the phrase sent to this component.
-This component expects to hear something starting with "play" followed by at least a show/movie name, "ondeck", or similar (see more about [commands below](#commands)).
+See currently supported [commands below](#commands)).
 You can also set a response from the Google Assistant if you'd like.
 Hit "Create Trigger" to continue.

 * Press the plus sign next to "Then"
 * Search for and select "Webhooks", then select "Make a web request"